What does the program fee cover?

 Can I stay in Canada for longer than a year?

 This program is meant as a one-year opportunity to experience the country with the ability to work.
 We are unable to assist with longer term immigration.
-However, it is possible to participate on the program two times if you re-apply.
+However, it is possible to participate in the program twice if you re-apply.
+There is limited space for returning participants, but we also offer the Work & Travel Canada - Young Professional program, which might be another option for a second year in Canada.

 Where will I stay?

 Most travelers have already planned accommodation or booked hostels independently for the early part of the program.
-If you prefer, we can arrange your initial hostel accommodation for you.
+If you prefer, we can arrange a few nights of initial hostel accommodation for you.
+If you need support finding housing in Canada, you can consult with the SWAP team once you’re approved to travel.

 How long will it take me to find a job?